the94air/form/README.md

 ## Introduction

 You have a form and you want to style it quickly, then, Form framework is for you.
 It is a single class form framework.
-You will only need to add the class `form` to any form element and you will get a modernly styled form input.
-It also contains normalize CSS and light CSS reset.
+Add the class `form` to any form element and you will get a modernly styled form input.
+It also packed with normalize CSS and light CSS reset.
 The framework CSS file size is only 17.4 KiB and 10.3 KiB for the minified version.

 ## Documentation